zyphlar/sonoma-import/README.md

     - `git clone --recursive https://github.com/pnorman/ogr2osm`
   - Do NOT install the osgeo package from pip, it's empty and will cause ogr import errors.

+- Restart postgres and then inside the `openstreetmap` database you created, run: `CREATE EXTENSION postgis; create extension hstore;`

 ## Running

 - We are assuming that the county data uses a WGS84 aka EPSG:4326 geographical projection, which was true as of last check and is also what OSM uses.